kenny-leong/resume/README.md

 ## 💻 Engineering & Projects

+**Full Stack Software Engineer** @ Altus Marketing LLC _(Apr 2022 - Present)_ <br>
+Entrepreneurial experience in software engineering
+  - Built and deployed multiple web applications for local businesses including restaurant websites and translation services
+  - Developed a Python script to automate the aggregation of data from multiple CSV files to reduce company expenses
+  - Created a REST API using the Express.js framework and Sequelize as the Object Relational Mapping (ORM) tool
+  - Established a CI/CD pipeline using GitHub Actions, enabling automated testing and deployment of application updates
+  - Utilized Express and Sequelize to build a scalable backend with a PostgreSQL database for fast query times
+  - Optimized application performance and user experience by implementing lazy loading and pagination of data
+  - Implemented security measures, such as input validation and parameterized queries, to prevent common web application attacks such as SQL injection and cross-site scripting (XSS)
+  - **_Technologies used:_** Sequelize.js, JavaScript ES6, React, TypeScript, Redux, Next.js, REST, Jest, Mocha, Cypress, Python, and Express.js.
+  <br><br>

 **Fullstack Software Engineer** @ [Threadit](https://threadit.onrender.com/) _(Apr 2023 - Present)_ <br>
 Content sharing and discussion platform.
   - Developed full stack web application that enables users to share content, engage in discussions, and join communities